pmd/pmd/docs/pages/7_0_0_release_notes.md

 new constructs (see [Rhino](https://github.com/mozilla/rhino)]), is the default.
 This should be fine for most use cases.

+#### Language versions

+We revisited the versions that were defined by each language module.
+Now many more versions are defined for each language.
+In general, you can expect that PMD can parse all these different versions.
+There might be situations where this fails and this can be considered a bug.
+Usually the latest version is selected as the default language version.

+The language versions can be used to mark rules to be useful only for a specific language version via the `minimumLanguageVersion` and `maximumLanguageVersion` attributes.
+While this feature is currently only used by the Java module, listing all possible versions enables other languages as well to use this feature.

+Related issue: [[core] Explicitly name all language versions (#4120)](https://github.com/pmd/pmd/issues/4120)

 #### API

 The API of PMD has been growing over the years and needed some cleanup.
 The goal is, to